syncfusion-content/asp.net-core-docs/aspnet-core/ListBox/Getting-Started.md

 ## Data binding

 We can also populate data in the listbox using “datasource” and “e-list-box-fields” properties.
-To achieve this we need to create and assign datasource to the Listbox as given below.
+To achieve this we need to create and assign Datasource to the Listbox as given below.

 {% highlight cshtml %}